Authorization for Release of Health Care Records

 Authorization for Release of Health Care Records Conclusion:

-The HIPAA Privacy Rule has become a headache for health care providers and patients alike.
-At The Forakis Law Firm, PLC we are trying to prevent future headaches by addressing issues such as this in advance of their being needed.
+The HIPAA Privacy Rule has become a headache for healthcare providers and patients.
+At The Forakis Law Firm, PLC, we are trying to prevent future headaches by addressing issues such as this before they are needed.
 We hope that by having this document in your possession ahead of time, you will feel more secure that your health care will not be thwarted by bureaucratic technicalities if and when the need arises.